e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

   - (Optionally) GET `/api/transactions` – combined list of both, sorted by date.
   - GET `/api/expenses/{id}` – details of a single expense (make sure it includes participants and payer info).
   - POST `/api/transfers` with a JSON body (e.g., `{ "amount": 5, "sourceId": 1, "targetId": 2 }`) – should create a new transfer.
-  - POST `/api/expenses` with a new expense (e.g., `{ "description": "Coffee", "amount": 3, "payerId": 2, "participants": [1,2] }`) – should create expense with Bob as payer and Bob & Alice as participants.
+  - POST `/api/expenses` with a new expense (e.g., `{ "description": "Coffee", "amount": 3, "payerId": 2, "participantIds": [1,2] }`) – should create expense with Bob as payer and Bob & Alice as participants.
   - If any issues arise, fix them now.
 The template has CORS enabled for a default origin (`CORS_ORIGIN` in .env file ) – ensure it allows your frontend’s origin.
   - Also ensure error handling middleware in the template will catch and respond with errors appropriately.